fishwickid/homework_week1/README.md

 3. Removed un-needed ID tags.

-4. Checked all the image links and they seem to be correct.
+4. Names sections so links worked properly.

 5. Added Alt tags to the images making them readable to the browser.